Miraitowa and Someity: Selection and naming process

 In late 2017 and early 2018, the Tokyo 2020 Organising Committee held a competition to determine the design of the 2020 mascots.
 A total of 2,042 design submissions were accepted between 1 August and 14 August 2017.
 The entries were then subjected to a series of format and design examinations led by media specialists and the Organising Committee's Mascot Selection Panel to determine whether they "would appeal to elementary school-aged children" and whether they "amply reflected the spirit of the Tokyo 2020 Games Vision".
+Yoshiko Ikoma, the deputy chief of the Mascot Selection Panel, described this initial mascot selection process as "heated", commenting that mascot selection committee members had diverging opinions on how to select the shortlist of mascots to present to the schoolchildren.

 By mid-October 2017, this process reduced the pool to a shortlist of three sets of mascot candidates, which were unveiled on 7 December 2017.
 Each set included two mascots: one for the Olympic Games and the other for the Paralympic Games.
 Between 11 December 2017 and 22 February 2018, an election was conducted across 16,769 Japanese elementary schools to choose the winning entry, with each participating elementary school class allocated one vote.
 In total, 205,755 elementary school classes participated in the election, which was about 75% of elementary schools in Japan.

 The chosen mascots were announced without names on 28 February 2018.
 The winning entry was candidate pair A, created by Ryo Taniguchi.
 The Mascot Selection Panel held a vote on a shortlist of proposed names on 28 May 2018, and names with the most votes were subjected to a trademark verification process before they became official.
 The names of the mascots, Miraitowa and Someity, were announced when the mascots made their formal debut at a press event on 22 July 2018.